SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

 - **Description**: Test if a connection can be established with the extension, showing a warning if unsuccessful.
 - **Test Steps**:
+  - Start the app without the extension installed.
-  - Verify that upon redirect to the main page displays the profile's name.
+  - Verify that the app displays a warning message.